wanderingplanets/wanderingplanets/README.md

  Roleplay

- Sensitive topics

- Sexual jokes (only in whisper or party)
+ Sexual jokes (only in whisper or party to an extent which rlly depends on mood)

  ## Fandoms